Messi picks surprise defender as his toughest man-marker | Goal.com

 "I get more annoyed when I play bad and I get a little more angry.
 But if I'm not [playing bad], it's not a problem, it's part of the game and I don't take it personally."

-While the Barcelona star looks to continue to shine for the Catalans on the pitch, the club has had a complicated week off it with head coach Ernesto Valverde sacked on Tuesday and Quique Setien brought in as his replacement.
+While the Barcelona star looks to continue to shine for the Catalans on the pitch, the club have had a tough week off it with head coach Ernesto Valverde sacked on Monday and Quique Setien brought in as his replacement.

 Barca had made a poor start to 2020, drawing with Espanyol in the league before losing to Atletico Madrid in the Supercopa de Espana semi-final.